skydoves/landscapist/README.md

 }
 ```

+## Reference repository
+This library is mostly inspired by [Accompanist](https://github.com/chrisbanes/accompanist). <br>

+Accompanist is a group of libraries that contains some utilities which I've found myself copying around projects which use Jetpack Compose.
+Currently, it contains image loading and insets.
+You can get more variety and recent systems from the library maintained by Google.

 ## Find this repository useful? :heart:
 Support it by joining __[stargazers](https://github.com/skydoves/Landscapist/stargazers)__ for this repository. :star: <br>
 And __[follow](https://github.com/skydoves)__ me for my next creations! 🤩